 Erythromycin is well absorbed and may be given without regard to meals.
 Optimum blood levels are obtained in a fasting state (administration at least one half hour and preferably two hours before or after a meal); however, blood levels obtained upon administration of enteric-coated erythromycin products in the presence of food are still above minimal inhibitory concentrations (MICs) of most organisms for which erythromycin is indicated.

 The usual dose is 250 mg every 6 hours taken one hour before meals.
 If twice-a-day dosage is desired, the recommended dose is 500 mg every 12 hours.
-Dosage may be increased up to 4 grams per day, according to the severity of infection.
+Dosage may be increased up to 4 grams per day, according to the severity of the infection.
 Twice-a-day dosing is not recommended when doses larger than 1 gram daily are administered.

 Age, weight, and severity of the infection are important factors in determining the proper dosage.
 The usual dosage is 30 to 50 mg/kg/day, in divided doses.
 For the treatment of more severe infections, this dose may be doubled.